matrentman/HelloAwsLambda/README.md

 # HelloAwsLambda

-This is your basic HellWorld program, AWS Lambda style!
+This is your basic HelloWorld program, AWS Lambda style!